patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 #### Create a GitHub Repository

 For Cyclic to gain access to our code, we must place it on GitHub.
-Therefore, the first step in this process is creating a GitHub repository for your code:
+Therefore, the next step in this process is creating a GitHub repository for your code:

 1. Sign in to your GitHub account.